Course Overview

 Core modules

-Media innovation and entrepreneurialism is concerned with the processes and practices by which companies and entrepreneurs finance and develop new products and businesses, and take them to the market.
-It examines the structured processes by which organisations can foster innovation.
-It also requires the student to apply these principles in the envisioning of a new media product and in the development of a business plan.
-Entrepreneurialism and the application of creativity in business development is valued by media firms and contributes to student employability.
+Media innovation and entrepreneurialism are concerned with the processes and practices by which companies and entrepreneurs finance, design, and develop new media products and businesses, and bring them successfully to market.
+This module explores the processes through which individuals and organisations can foster innovation — from idea generation and concept testing to securing various forms of investment and scaling ventures.
+You are required to apply these principles in the envisioning of a new media product and the development of a detailed business plan.
+Throughout the module, attention is given to the ethical and sustainability dimensions of media enterprise, including responsible data use, accessibility, environmental impact, and long-term social value creation.
+Entrepreneurialism and the application of creativity in ethical, sustainable, and financially viable business development are key learning outcomes — valued by media firms and central to enhancing your employability.

 Option modules

-This module focuses on strategic planning and research skills and the tools required to inform effective advertising.
-Students will study a range of planning and research processes and tools including account planning, market research, insight identification, media planning, connection planning and trend forecasting, in addition to working with a client brand in order to structure a business problem into a creative proposition to reach an audience more effectively.
+This module focuses on strategic planning and research skills, and the tools you will need to inform effective advertising.
+You will study a range of planning and research processes and tools, including account planning, market research, insight identification, media planning, connection planning, and trend forecasting.
+You will also work with a client brand to structure a business problem into a creative proposition to reach an audience more effectively.
 The module will be assessed through the production of a research phase and subsequent strategic and creative plans, with supporting rationale.

 For more details on course structure, modules, teaching and assessment Download the programme specification (PDF).